Solar batteries are now eligible

 Installers must comply with daily installation limits set by SAA to claim STCs.

-- no more than 2 installations can be claimed in a single day per installer
+No more than 2 installations can be claimed in a single day per installer.
+An installation may include:

-- 1 solar PV system and 1 battery
+• 1 solar PV system and 1 solar battery.

 Written statement and documentation